slateci/slate-client-server/README.md

 Example (for file pointer.txt as the above example file):

-	$ slate-client --output jsonpointer=pointer.txt vo list
+	$ slate --output jsonpointer=pointer.txt vo list
 	VO_741ad8c5-7811-4ffb-9631-c8662a4a13de

 ### --no-format

 This flag can be used to suppress the use of ANSI terminal codes for styled text in the default output format.
-Text styling is automatically disabled when `slate-client` detects that its output is not going to an interactive terminal.
+Text styling is automatically disabled when `slate` detects that its output is not going to an interactive terminal.

 ### version